-On the Construction of Nonasymptotic Confidence Intervals in Linear Models
+On the Construction of Nonasymptotic Confidence Intervals in Linear Models (and for Expectations)

 Joint work with: Alexis Derumigny and Yannick Guyonvarch.